-After countless simulated fights, Legends of Boxing (LOB) continues to improve.
+After countless simulated fights, Legends of Boxing (LOB) continues to entertain.
 I still enjoy it as much as any other game.
 It is designed for solitaire play, allowing you to be the matchmaker and observer of the action.
-Best of all, I have enjoyed sharing my hobby with hundreds of other gamers all over the world.
+Options for face-to-face play, such as a deck of tactics cards, are also in development.

 Special Thanks to the following contributors: